Cravvley/SupportProductsEvaluation/README.md

-Application written in .net core for support products evaluation and products comparison.
+Application written in .net core for support products evaluation and comparison.